Worldbuilding/worldbuilding.github.io/kaztron/index.md

 The prefix, in this case `.`, is how KazTron identifies a command intended for it, versus any normal message.
 This is followed by the command name, a space, and then any number of arguments separated by spaces (very similarly to command line tools, IRC bots, and IRC NickServ/ChanServ commands).
 If an argument contains spaces, you should enclose it in quotes to ensure it gets interpreted as a single argument.

-{% include note.html content="Some commands are restricted based on user account and text channel.
-For example, some commands are moderator-only, others can only be used on specific channels." %}
+{% include note.html content="Some commands are restricted based on user account and text channel&mdash;for example, moderator-only commands or `.roll` only usable in #tabletop." %}

-{% include tip.html content="If you use a command KazTron does not know, it will PM you to let you know." %}

-{% include tip.html content="In order to avoid spamming channels, some commands will cause KazTron to delete the message containing your command and PM you to confirm the action.
-If you see your command message instantly disappear, don't panic&mdash;check your PMs!" %}
+{% include tip.html content="If you see your command message instantly disappear, don't panic&mdash;check your PMs!
+For *some* commands, this is done to avoid channel spam." %}

 ### Examples